sandoche/smart-home-automations/README.md

   </a>
 </p>

-Smart automation with hue and wiz bulbs, this contains a tiny vue app, a simple API for tuning on, off, dimming and resetting lights, and a cron job for making autoamtions.
+Smart automation with hue and wiz bulbs, this contains a tiny vue app, a simple API for tuning on, off, dimming and resetting lights, and a cron job for making automations.

 ## 🏷️ Devices supported